Skip to main content

 1. try and except

-Wrap risky code in a try block.
-If an error happens, Python jumps to the except block.
+Wrap potentially risky code in a try block.
+If an error occurs, Python jumps to the corresponding except block.

 try: